 Unfortunately we are unable to accept payment by BACs, cheques or cash.

 How to apply

-To apply, complete the booking office licence application form (pdf 244KB).
-Send your application to:
+To apply, complete the booking office licence application form (PDF 246KB).

 You must also submit the following documents with your completed application form:

 - A layout plan of the premises